wendahere/JAWS/Sean.md

 3. If batteries were connected in series, they would not drain simultaneously, instead, the first battery would be the one to drain first. **Thus, the batteries would be in different voltages and would lead to overcharging.
 So all the more to get another charging module.**
 4. Reading the datasheet for the charging module, I found out that it has battery protection, meaning that it has a measure to deal with overcharging.
 However, the module battery protection only kicks in if the battery's voltage has reached 4.2 volts. **That means if my battery's max voltage(achieved when it reaches max capacity) is less than 4.2 volts, the battery is not protected at all, casuing overcharging**

-To conclude, I would need a circuit
+To conclude, I would need a circuit that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTE5Mjc2MzgsMzM5NDA5MDk3LC0xNT
+eyJoaXN0b3J5IjpbMTUzOTQ3NzQwOSwtMTI5MTkyNzYzOCwzMz
-gyMjExODc3LC02NTAxMTI1MTksMTA5NjA0MzU2MywxMTE0Njgx
+k0MDkwOTcsLTE1ODIyMTE4NzcsLTY1MDExMjUxOSwxMDk2MDQz
-OTg4LDYzMDUwODc5MywtNTQyMTEwODk4LDIxMjM0Njk4LDE5ND
+NTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIxMTA4OTgsMj
-IxMzQxNDIsMTkwNDUyMjc1NywxODA0NTQ5NzAyLC0xNzMyMDEw
+EyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MDQ1NDk3
-MjY0LDkxMjg2NzM2MiwtNTg2NjM4NTM3LDEzMzYzMzgzMjQsMT
+MDIsLTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2Mzg1MzcsMT
-YyNDM0NzQ1MCwxOTkxOTg1Nzg2LC0zMzUwNjQ0MTUsLTk0OTM4
+MzNjMzODMyNCwxNjI0MzQ3NDUwLDE5OTE5ODU3ODYsLTMzNTA2
-NTI3N119
+NDQxNV19
 -->